Jacob Ferdinand Voet

-Jacob Ferdinand Voet or Jakob Ferdinand Voet (c.
-1639 – 26 September 1689) was a Flemish portrait painter.
+Jacob Ferdinand Voet (14 March 1639 – 26 September 1689) was a Flemish portrait painter.
 He had an international career that brought him to Italy and France, where he made portraits for an elite clientele.
-Voet is regarded as one of the best and most fashionable portrait painters of the High Baroque.
+Voet is regarded as one of the best and most fashionable portrait painters of the late 17th century.
+In the history of art, Voet was sinking into undeserved oblivion, until the 1930s.

 Life

 Few details about Voet's early life, training and career have been preserved.
-Voet was born in Antwerp as the son of the painter Elias Voet.
-He was one of the fifteen children; his older brother Carlo moved to Amsterdam and married in 1661 a daughter of the wealthy Joan Coymans and Sophia Trip.
+Voet was born in Antwerp as the son of the Elias Voet.
+He was one of the fifteen children.
+After the death of the parents his older brothers Carel and Jan Gabriel moved to Amsterdam; Carel married a daughter of the wealthy Joan Coymans and Sophia Trip, Jan G. married a Benzi, originally from Como.